fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

   When a user enters a URL, it gets send to a routes folder. web.php route is for web requests while api.php route is for API requests.

 Below is an example get route from `routes/web.php`.
-You can can call website.com/foo and it will bring the result.
+You can call website.com/foo and it will bring the result.

   ```
   Route::get('foo', function () {